Brandon University: History

-The university has its origins in the McKee’s Academy, founded in 1890 by the Canadian Baptists of Western Canada (member of the Canadian Baptists of Western Canada).
+The university has its origins in the McKee's Academy, founded in 1890 by the Canadian Baptists of Western Canada (member of the Canadian Baptist Ministries).

 In 1899, the school was renamed Brandon College.
 The first principal of the college was A. P. McDiarmid.
 McKee's Academy, including its building on Rosser Avenue, was merged into the new institution.
 On July 13, 1900, the cornerstone was laid by Mrs. Davies for the first building of the present campus, at the corner of 18th Street and Lorne Avenue.
 This and the adjoining Clarke Hall later became Brandon University's administration buildings.

-Brandon College, built 1900-01 and the adjoining Clark Hall (1905–06) designed by architect William Alexander Elliott, a 3½-storey brick and stone complex are on the Registry of Historic Places of Canada.
+Brandon College, built 1900–01 and the adjoining Clark Hall (1905–06) designed by architect William Alexander Elliott, a 3½-storey brick and stone complex are on the Registry of Historic Places of Canada.
 At this point Brandon College was a liberal arts college and offered some training in theology, secondary school classes, and a commercial department.
 A school of music was added in 1906.

 The college remained affiliated with McMaster University between 1911 and 1938, and during this time the School of Music granted graduate diplomas in voice and piano.

 Class enrolments were reduced during World War I as potential students signed up for military service.
 More than 200 Brandon College students served in the war; two of these won the Victoria Cross.
 A platoon from the college joined the Western Universities Battalion in France in 1916.

 In 1922 college added a Science Building, and ceased offering commercial courses.
 Religious studies were integrated into the arts curriculum in 1928.
 After 1931, the college no longer taught Grade 9, 10, and 11 courses, but Grade 12 Department of Education courses were introduced and continued until 1955.